wentam/bottom-bracket/notes/misc.md

                     * Bottom bracket does not gaurantee ordering and isn't "procedural" in terms of structural expansion.
 We even plan to parallelize.
         * This solution means you *can* do weird stuff like print multiple times if you really wanted to.
 * Once we have a clean spec, we should build a really good test suite to test bottom bracket implementations in detail against the spec.
+* What if instead of our current bb/print-with macro, you defined printer macros with regular 'bb/with', and we also provided bb/print to print a subform immediately
+    * Better code-reuse in implementation, more flexible I think
+    * Might break assumptions of code within that also call the printer?